leopoldsedev/libdog/README.md

 # Notation

-To give the game some formality and for development/testing purposes, a game notation to describe board states and to specify player actions has been developed.
+To give the game some formality and for development/testing purposes, I developed a game notation to describe board states and to specify player actions.

 ## Board state